 The Tule River Reservation is not designated as a Community Disaster Resilience Zone.
-However, it is recognized as a disadvantaged community by the Climate & Economic Justice Screening Tool as it ranks in the 96th percentile for Building

-Loss Rate, which measures the economic loss to building value resulting from natural hazards each year, the 93rd percentile for Projected Wildfire Risk, and the 83rd percentile for Projected Flood Risk.
+However, it is identified by the Climate & Economic Justice Screening Tool as at high risk for natural hazards as it ranks in the 96th percentile for 'building loss rate,' which measures the economic loss to building value resulting from natural hazards each year, the 93rd percentile for 'projected wildfire risk, and the 83rd percentile for 'projected flood risk.'
 These rankings are very negative, as they suggest that the Tule River Reservation is at extreme risk compared with other communities for the hazards listed above.
 As a result, the Tule River Reservation must work significantly harder than other communities to mitigate wildfire, heat and flood risks.

 Our proposal enhances resilience for Tule River Tribe homeowners by stabilizing foundations of manufactured homes and preventing water damage.
-We will also retrofit homes with fire-resistant materials to reduce wildfire risks and replace ineffective swamp coolers with air conditioning units to combat extreme heat, ensuring safer and more comfortable living conditions
+We will also retrofit homes with fire-resistant materials to reduce wildfire risks and replace ineffective swamp coolers with air conditioning units to combat extreme heat, ensuring safer and more comfortable living conditions.

-Use of Funds - Soundness of Approach:
+Use of Funds - Soundness of Approach